 1862: The Government Printing Office printed 15,000 copies of the Emancipation Proclamation for the War Department, which were distributed to troops and diplomats worldwide.

-1907: Grand opening of Union Station.
-Hundreds of rowhouses were razed to make way for construction.
+1907: Before the grand opening of Union Station, hundreds of row houses were razed to make way for construction.
 Chicago architect Daniel Burnham modeled the front archway after the classical Arch of Constantine in Rome.

 1964: The Washington Coliseum (later known as the Uline Arena) hosted the first Beatles concert in North America; greats such as Bob Dylan and Chuck Brown later performed there.

-1998: DC officials recognized the untapped potential four blocks from the Capitol and coin the moniker ‘NoMa,’ for the area ‘North of Massachusetts Avenue.’
+1998: DC officials recognized the untapped potential located just four blocks from the Capitol and coined the moniker "NoMa," for the area "North of Massachusetts Avenue."

 2004: NoMa-Gallaudet University (formerly NY-FL Ave) Red Line Metro Station opened.
 The station was funded through a ground-breaking public/private partnership that raised $120 million.